8 Project Management Trends in 2025 – Where Are We Headed?

 Team Leaders

 The team leaders are increasingly involved in ensuring their team members receive ongoing training.
 For example, retraining personnel is one way of continuously increasing knowledge.
 The goal should be to retain employees in the long term.
-Expanding their knowledge will not only strengthen the staff’s ties to the company but will also provide for employee satisfaction.
+Expanding their knowledge will not only strengthen the staff’s ties with the company but will also provide for employee satisfaction.
 After all, satisfaction with one’s own job is becoming more and more important in the fast-moving labor market.

 Project Managers